coursera-dl/coursera-dl/README.md

   the URL for that class:
     `https://class.coursera.org/<CLASS_NAME>/class/index`

+* Make sure you have installed and/or updated all of your dependencies according to the requirements.txt file as described above.

 * One can export a Netscape-style cookies file with a browser extension ([1][9], [2][10]) and use it with the `-c` option.
 This comes in handy when the authentication via password is not working (the